-LuxTrust S.A. acting as CSP ensures that network security controls (including but not limited to firewalls, network intrusion detection secure communication between PKI Participants ensuring confidentiality and mutual authentication, anti-virus protection, website security, databases and other resources protection from outside boundaries, etc.) are implemented in compliance with the technical standard ETSI TS 102 042 [4] and with ETSI TS 101 456 [3] when this standard impose higher requirements on certification practices.
+LuxTrust S.A. acting as CSP ensures that network security controls (including but not limited to firewalls, network intrusion detection secure communication between PKI Participants ensuring confidentiality and mutual authentication, anti-virus protection, website security, databases and other resources protection from outside boundaries, etc.) are implemented in compliance with the technical standard ETSI TS 102 023 [6] (for TSA activities), the technical standard ETSI TS 102 042 [4] and with ETSI TS 101 456 [3] when this standard impose higher requirements on certification practices.